ab2pentest/ab2.github.io/_posts/2022-06-26-PHP-Disable-Functions-ByPass-FFI.md

 ## Bypass disable functions

-The FFI extension allow us to call any `C` function, and there is nothing better than calling a command execution function such [system](https://www.tutorialspoint.com/c_standard_library/c_function_system.htm)
+The FFI (Foreign Function Interface) extension in PHP allows developers to call any C function from within PHP code.
+This can be very useful, as it allows you to execute command-line functions such as `system()`. [system](https://www.tutorialspoint.com/c_standard_library/c_function_system.htm)

 ![image](https://user-images.githubusercontent.com/84577967/177451478-a105560b-18e3-48af-9ee5-65b67419a098.png)